MJOAN/Week-4-Game/README.md

 ### Overview

-In this assignment, you'll create another fun and interactive game for web browsers.
-This time, your app must dynamically update your HTML pages with the jQuery library.
+In this assignment, I created an RPG interactive game with HTML and the jQuery library.
+See demo [here](https://star-wars-rpg-game.herokuapp.com/).

-### Before You Begin

-1. Create a new GitHub repo called `week-4-game`, then clone it to your computer.
-2. Inside the `week-4-game` folder, create an `index.html` file.
-3. Still inside the `week-4-game` directory, make a folder called `assets`.
-   * Inside the `assets` directory, make three additional folders: `javascript`, `css` and `images`.
-     * In the `javascript` folder, make a file called `game.js`.
-     * In the `css` folder, make a file called `style.css`.
-     * In the `css` folder, make a file called `reset.css`.
-Paste into it the code found from the Meyerweb Reset.
-     * In the images folder, save any of the images you plan on using.
-4. Set up your repository to deploy to Github Pages.
-5. Push the above changes to GitHub.

-### Option Two: Star Wars RPG Game (Challenge)
+### Star Wars RPG Game (Challenge)

 ![StarWars Screenshot HTML](gamescreen1.png)
 ![StarWars Screenshot Divs](gamescreen2.png)

 *HTML, CSS, and JQuery game web application based on Star Wars characters, fighting with attackPower and counterAttackPower to damage each others healthPoints  .*

-2. Here's how the app works:
+1. Here's how the app works:

    * When the game starts, the player will choose a character by clicking on the fighter's picture.
 The player will fight as that character for the rest of the game.